nomad-house/recipe-builder/frontend/content/posts/2021-05-18-best-practices-for-aws-cdk.md

 Best practices are opinions.
 And you know what they say about opinions?
 They are like assholes; everyone has one, but few pass the sniff test.
 So as long as that is the basis that we are building from feel free to take these and jazz them up to your own liking.

 These are a flexible set of guidelines to help you on your journey with using the aws-cdk in production.
-When you have a rapid-fire development environment coordinating resources can be a challenge.
+It doesn't matter if you are building [open-source constructs](https://github.com/nomad-house/cdk), or working for internal clients in a rapid-fire development environment, coordinating resources can be a challenge.
 Considering that multiple devs will be working on multiple branches, across multiple accounts we are going to need to be methodically to keep everyone running on the rails.
+It's from this spirit that this post was born.

 ## Why?

-There are many key aspects to a great DX, development experience and two that we will focus on here are consistency and comprehension.
+There are many key aspects to a great DX, developer experience, and a few that we will focus on are intuitive and easy to use, consistent and extensible.
 We don't write code for computers to read, we write code for other developers to read.
-When we are detailed in how we name our resources we will make our lives a lot easier.
+We want to build objects that other developers want to use.
+When we are detailed in how we go about things, like naming, we make lives easier.

 This concept will carry us far beyond the code.
 By having consistency with how we structure our cdk Constructs we will enable ease of finding what we are looking for in the console.
 The AWS console is wonderful AND terrible.
-Its completely overwhelming for newcomers to the cloud realm and fiddling with it never gets easier.
-When you loathe "going into the console to touch stuff" you are officially a cloud pro.
-But that won't change the fact that you will need to go to the console.
-And when you do actually HAVE to go, the issue will be severe, because your Jr. has escalated this to you.... reluctantly.
+Newcomers to the cloud are completely overwhelmed and fiddling with it never gets easier.
+When you rarely have to "go into the console to touch stuff" you are officially a cloud pro.
+But that won't change the fact that you will need to go to now and again.
+And when you get to the cloud pro level, and you do find yourself HAVING to go, the issue will be severe, because your Jr. has escalated this to you.... reluctantly.

 That is when these details will have the **most** benefit.
-Being able to track down what is what will make your life easier from cradle to grave and we will hold each others' hands as we go down this path together.
+Being able to track down what is what, will make your life easier from cradle to grave and we will hold each others' hands as we go down this path together.
 Just grit your teeth and know we will be better for it.
 Promise.

 ## What's in a name?